Sql Inner Join Vs Outer Join

 4. Optimize Performance with Indexes

-JOIN operations can be resource-intensive, especially on large tables.
-Ensure that the columns used in the JOIN condition are indexed to improve performance.
+JOIN operations can be resource-intensive, especially on large tables. make sure the columns used in the JOIN condition are indexed to improve performance.

 • Example: Create indexes on CustomerID in both the Customers and Orders tables to speed up JOIN operations on these tables.